Academic Policies and Procedures

 Withdrawal from the University

-A student who wishes to withdraw from Walsh University, thereby discontinuing enrollment, must secure the instructor’s and advisor’s signature on the Add/Drop Form available in the Student Service Center.
+A student who wishes to withdraw from Walsh University, thereby discontinuing enrollment, will need to complete the University withdrawal form.
+The student must secure the instructor’s and advisor’s signature on the Add/Drop Form.
+Both forms are available in the Student Service Center.
 In addition, all athletes must secure the signature of the Athletic Academic Support Specialist.
 University withdrawal is not official until this form is signed, returned and processed by the Office of the Registrar.

 The University’s refund policy and the date the signed form is returned to the Office of the Registrar will determine tuition refunds.
 Refer to the Withdrawal from a Course section for an explanation of assigned grades and withdrawal deadlines.
 A change in registration fee will not be assessed for a complete withdrawal from the University.